Weak Lefschetz property of PL-spheres: Introduction

-Theorem \ref{thm:wlp thm} has many applications, one of which is to the Gr\"unbaum-Kalai-Sarkaria conjecture.
+Theorem \ref{thm:wlp thm} has several other applications, one of which is to the Gr\"unbaum-Kalai-Sarkaria conjecture.
 This conjecture is about the embeddability of a simplicial complex $\Delta$ of dimension $d$ into $\Rr^{2d}$.
 Note that the dimension $2d$ is the highest nontrivial case in a sense that every $d$-complex embeds into $\Rr^{2d+1}$.

 It is well known that if a simple planar graph has $f_0$ vertices and $f_1$ edges, then $f_1\leq 3f_0$.
-(Actually Euler's formula shows that if $f_0\geq3$ this inequality can be strengthened to $f_1\leq 3f_0-6$.)
-Gr\"unbaum \cite{Gr70} asked if there exists generalizations of this inequality for $d$-dimensional simplicial complexes that allow PL embedding into $\Rr^{2d}$.
+Actually Euler's combinatorial formula shows that if $f_0\geq3$ this inequality can be strengthened to $f_1\leq 3f_0-6$ (see e.g. \cite[Lemma 1.3.5]{Gun09}).
+Gr\"unbaum \cite{Gr70} asked if there are generalizations of this inequality for $d$-dimensional simplicial complexes that allow PL embedding into $\Rr^{2d}$.
 Kalai and Sarkaria \cite{Ka91,Sar92} suggested a precise formula: \begin{conj}[Gr\"unbaum-Kalai-Sarkaria] Let $\Delta$ be a simplicial complex of dimension $d$.
 If there is a PL embedding $\Delta\hookrightarrow \Rr^{2d}$ then